This is the logo for the 106th website.

 Motion made, seconded and passed to except all these reports as given.

-Nominating Committee Chairman Charles Gam reported that they had names of two men for new Board of Directors.
-Samuel P. Garin and Walter Bandurak.
+Nominating Committee Chairman Charles Garn reported that they had names of two men for new Board of Directors.
+Samuel P. Carino and Walter Bandurak.
 These two are to replace Joseph Puett and Robert C. Ringer who asked to be relieved.
 Motion made by Fred Chase and seconded by Russell Villwock to except their recommendation.
 Motion passed.

 Unfinished business Douglas Coffey reported on the trip back to Europe in 1984.